 - Pencils and/or Rhythm sticks

 Clear as mud?
-So let’s use January 2022’s schedule as an example:
+Let’s use January 2022’s schedule as an example:

 1st Sunday in January: Sing something relating to the New Year (check out my New Year’s Day singing time lesson plans HERE)